-Kingston is located about 100 miles north of NYC and 60 miles south of Albany.
-It can be easily reached from NYC by bus, train or car.
+Kingston is located about 100 miles north of NYC and 60 miles south of Albany and has its own train and bus station.

 One of the best ways to explore the scenic beauty of this area is by taking the scenic steam-engine train by Catskill Mountain Railroad.
 The 2-hour scenic ride begins from Kingston taking through the Catskill Mountains giving an insight into the natural beauty of the Catskill Mountain region.
 It is especially beautiful during fall season.